eSh3m4/kata-javascript/README.md

  - Launch unit tests `npm test -- -w`

 ## Learn
-If you never touched Javascript, you should start by read this document: https://developer.mozilla.org/fr/docs/Web/JavaScript/Une_r%C3%A9introduction_%C3%A0_JavaScript
+If you never touched Javascript, you should start by reading this document: https://developer.mozilla.org/fr/docs/Web/JavaScript/Une_r%C3%A9introduction_%C3%A0_JavaScript